Trinity Christian School, Canberra: F1 in Schools

 Students from Trinity have competed at several F1 in Schools competitions.
 Team Goshawk won the amateur championship in Canberra in 2007 and took second place overall at the 2008 World Championship in Kuala Lumpur, Malaysia.
 They were presented the coveted award for "Best Engineered Design".

 In 2008 team Redline Racing won the national finals in Canberra.
 They placed 2nd at the 2009 World Championships in London where they won the award for the fastest car.

 Contact with the International Space Station

 In 2010 students from Trinity made contact with the International Space Station as part of the Wireless Institute of Australia's 100th anniversary.
 Students had the opportunity to ask astronauts about life in space.

 History

 Shortly after its founding in 1980, Trinity was amongst three schools that were included in a proposal by the then Education minister, Wal Fife.
 The idea was that schools with falling enrolments should take in students from private schools.

+Trinity has a history of staff who wrote musicals, which the students then performed and toured around the country with.
+An example was To The Snowy, a musical about the Snowy Mountains Scheme, written in 1992 by teachers Peter Hind, Jenny Horsfield and Rob Long.
+The school toured the Snowy Mountains performing it at towns that were significant in the Snowy Scheme, including Cooma, Tumut, Adaminaby and Jindabyne.
+The school toured the musical again in the same region in 1999 as part of the 50th anniversary celebrations of the start of the Snowy Scheme.